Adolphe Menjou

+He played prominent roles in The Sheik (1921), A Woman of Paris (1923), The Marriage Circle (1924), Morocco (1930), A Farewell to Arms (1932), Morning Glory (1933), and the original A Star Is Born (1937).
+Mainly a supporting actor after the 1940s, he played a prominent role as the antagonist of Stanley Kubrick's Paths of Glory (1957).
+In 1960, he received a star on the Hollywood Walk of Fame for his contributions to the motion picture industry.

+A life-long Republican, Menjou was known for his right-wing political stances, and was a vocal supporter of the House Committee on Un-American Activities and a co-founder of the Motion Picture Alliance for the Preservation of American Ideals.

 Early life

-Adolphe Jean Menjou was born on February 18, 1890, in Pittsburgh, Pennsylvania, to a French father, Albert Menjou (1858–1917), and a mother from Ireland, Nora (née Joyce, 1869–1953).
-His brother, Henry Arthur Menjou (1891–1956), was a year younger.
-He was raised Catholic, attended the Culver Military Academy, and graduated from Cornell University with a degree in engineering.
+Adolphe Jean Menjou was born on February 18, 1890, in Pittsburgh, Pennsylvania, to a French father, Albert Menjou (1858–1917), and an Irish mother, Nora (née Joyce, 1869–1953).
+His mother was the first cousin of James Joyce.
+His brother, Henry Arthur Menjou (1891–1956), was a year younger and also an actor.
+His family was Roman Catholic.

+Menjou attended the Culver Military Academy, and graduated from Cornell University with a degree in engineering.
 Attracted to the vaudeville stage, he made his movie debut in 1916 in The Blue Envelope Mystery.
 During World War I, he served as a captain in the United States Army Ambulance Service, for which he trained in Pennsylvania before going overseas.